paulknewton/twitter-ml/README.md

 ![waffle](sample_waffle.png)

 ## Features
-* Text Classify - a standalone program for classifying text or text files using NLTK
+* Text Classify - a standalone program for classifying the sentiment of text using NLTK
 * Document Scanner - a program for classifying text documents on the Spark platform
 * Twitter-Kafka Publisher - reads tweets from Twitter and pumps them into a Kafka server (where they can be consumed by out Twitter Consumer programs).
 * Twitter Analyser - reads tweets from Kafka and performs analysis of the text using the Spark platform.